R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 `sudo apt-get install libsgx-dcap-default-qpl`

-To use Intel's DCAP plugin, a [subscription](https://api.portal.trustedservices.intel.com/provisioning-certification).
+To use Intel's DCAP plugin, you need a [subscription](https://api.portal.trustedservices.intel.com/provisioning-certification).
 You must also set up a Provisioning Certificate Caching Service (PCCS).
 Intel provides an example and some instructions [here](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/pccs/README.md).
 If you like to use Intel's reference implementation of their [PCCS service](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/pccs),